Skip to Content

 Speaking of expenses, another essential item to pack is a small backpack or fanny pack to carry your essentials.
 This will come in handy for carrying your wallet, phone, sunscreen, and any other items you might need throughout the day (check my list above).
 Loungefly bags are popular for Disney fans, and crossbody bags work well for easily storing on rides.

-You’ll also want to make sure you have a good pair of walking shoes, preferably two, because you’ll be doing a lot of walking while you’re at the parks!
+You’ll also want to make sure you have a good pair of walking shoes, preferably two so you can alternate days, because you’ll be doing a lot of walking while you’re at the parks!
 And if you’re visiting during the summer months, be sure to pack light clothing that will help you stay cool.

 shoes on mickey head at disneyland